Area of investment and support

 Opportunities, support and resources available

-You can apply for funding to support an EPSRC research proposal in the area of the digital economy at any time under any open EPSRC scheme, including standard mode, programme grants and fellowships.
+You can apply for funding to support an EPSRC research proposal in the area of information and communications technologies, including digital sciences, technologies and economy, at any time under any open EPSRC scheme, including standard mode, programme grants and fellowships.

 Standard (sometimes known as ‘responsive’) funding opportunities are open to a wide range of research and approaches within EPSRC’s remit.